See our guidance and policies for flexible ways of working at MIT.

 In May 2020 President Reif charged Task Force 2021 and Beyond with exploring "how MIT might invent a thriving new future" in a post-Covid world.
 The task force’s Administrative Workstream focused on MIT's administrative functions and their implications as MIT plans for the future.

-One of the workstream’s "Big Ideas" was to explore flexible and sustainable work practices at MIT that will continue to enable teams to further the MIT mission — including examining the many successes of remote work throughout the past year and the opportunities it provides.
+One of the workstream’s "Big Ideas" was to explore flexible and sustainable work practices at MIT that will continue to enable teams to further the MIT mission — including examining the many successes of remote work throughout the pandemic and the opportunities it provides.
 A project called "Work Succeeding" was launched to realize this idea.

 Work Succeeding Teams